29 September, 9:00 am - 5:00 pm

 Psychosis Therapy Project: A Psychoanalytic Project in the Community

 Dorothée Bonnigal-Katz is a psychoanalyst and a translator.
 She is a member of the Site for Contemporary Psychoanalysis, UKCP, CPJA and CP–UK.
 She is the founder and clinical lead of the Psychosis Therapy Project.
 Her work as a translator includes a number of psychoanalytic texts such as Dominique Scarfone’s Laplanche: An Introduction (2015) and The Unpast: The Actual Unconscious (2016).
-Her latest translation, Laurence Kahn’s Psychoanalysis, Apathy and the Postmodern Patient is due to come out later this year in the New Library of Psychoanalysis series (Routledge).
+Her latest translation, Laurence Kahn’s Psychoanalysis, Apathy and the Postmodern Patient was published in 2018 in the New Library of Psychoanalysis series (Routledge).

 Françoise Davoine is a psychoanalyst in private practice; she was a member of the Ecole Freudienne de Paris (the psychoanalytic organisation founded by Jacques Lacan) until its dissolution in 1980.
 She is Professor Emeritus at the Ecole des Hautes Etudes en Sciences Sociales in Paris where she led, with Jean Max Gaudillière, a weekly seminar on “Madness and the Social Link,” until Jean Max Gaudillière’s death in 2015.
 She is Erikson scholar at the Austen Riggs Center, Massachusetts, USA and delivers seminars and lectures in Europe, the US, and Latin America.

-Patricia Gherovici is a psychoanalyst and analytic supervisor.
-She is co-founder and director of the Philadelphia Lacan Group and associate faculty in Psychoanalytic Studies at the University of Pennsylvania (PSYS).
-She is an honorary member of IPTAR, the Institute for Psychoanalytic Training and Research in New York City (IPTAR is part of the IPA) and a member of Apres-Coup Psychoanalytic Association, New York.
-Her books include The Puerto Rican Syndrome (Other Press: 2003; Gradiva Award and Boyer Prize), Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism (Routledge: 2010), Lacan On Madness: Madness, Yes You Can’t (with Manya Steinkoler, Routledge: 2015), Lacan, Psychoanalysis, and Comedy (with Manya Steinkoler Cambridge University Press: 2016) and Transgender Psychoanalysis: A Lacanian Perspective on Sexual Difference (Routledge: 2017).
+Patricia Gherovici, Ph.D is a psychoanalyst and analytic supervisor.
+She is co-founder and director of the Philadelphia Lacan Group and Associate Faculty, Psychoanalytic Studies Minor, University of Pennsylvania and Founding Member of Das Unbehagen, New York.
+Her books include The Puerto Rican Syndrome (Gradiva Award and the Boyer Prize), Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism, and Transgender Psychoanalysis: A Lacanian Perspective on Sexual Difference.
+She recently completed a new collection (co-edited with Chris Christian) Psychoanalysis in the Barrios: Race, Class, and the Unconscious (forthcoming in 2019.)

 Berjanet Jazani is a medical doctor and a practising psychoanalyst in London.
 She is an analyst member of the Centre for Freudian Analysis & Research, where she teaches and supervises clinicians and candidates in training.
 She is a regular contributor to the online publication of the Iranian Medical Council in the field of mental health.
 Forthcoming publications include: “Lacan, forbidden!” in Persian (2018); “A Phoenix Journey: Faces of desire” a collection of introductory essays on Lacanian concepts in English (2019); “A Resident of the World” and “Le Silence de la mer(e)” JCFAR 2018/2019.